 Cluster remote access

-Dynatrace ONE can assist you remotely with Dynatrace Managed cluster upgrades and troubleshooting when you run into problems.
-To make this happen, a Dynatrace ONE product specialist must have permission to remotely access your Dynatrace Managed cluster.
-You can configure remote access permissions for your Dynatrace Managed cluster to authorize Dynatrace ONE to provide you with updates and pro-active support.
+Dynatrace product experts can assist you remotely with Dynatrace Managed cluster upgrades and troubleshooting when you run into problems.
+The prerequisite is that Dynatrace product experts need to have permission to remotely access your Dynatrace Managed cluster.
+You can configure remote access permissions for your Dynatrace Managed cluster to authorize Dynatrace product experts to provide you with updates and pro-active support.

 You must have cluster administrator privileges to access Cluster Management Console.

 To configure the level of permissions within your cluster, in the Cluster Management Console, go to Settings > Remote access permissions.

 On this page, you can allow Dynatrace product experts remote access to your cluster.
 If this setting is enabled and events are detected, Dynatrace product experts can remotely adjust your cluster settings to ensure optimum performance and stability.

 All communication with Mission Control is secure and performed via HTTPS with browser-like certificate checks.
 All Dynatrace Managed configuration changes are fully audit-logged and each remote access is logged as a separate event (In the Dynatrace menu, go to Events to view the list of recorded events).
 The Mission Control team can't access certificates or user credentials.
 They also can't gain root access to any servers.

 Once Dynatrace remote access is enabled, you can set remote access permissions for Dynatrace product experts with one of the following scopes.